 The 16-voices polyphony is the absolute maximal number of notes that can be played at the same time.
-If you try to play more notes simultaneously, the older voices will be muted and immediately reused for newer notes.
-This mechanism is called "voice-stealing" and will result in audible "clicks" or parts of your music not being played.
-In order to avoid it, compose your music with the module limitations in mind.
+If you try to play more notes simultaneously, the older voices will be muted and reused for newer notes.
+This mechanism is called "voice-stealing" and will result in audio artifacts or parts of your music not being played when triggered.
+In order to avoid it, keep in mind the module limitations while composing your music.

 The Buzzzy! uses a dynamic allocation mechanism for the processor resources.
-When using multiple audio FXs and more processing hungry voices, the polyphony decrease.
-Always disable the FXs and mute the voices you are not actively using to get the maximum polyphony out of the instrument.
+When using multiple audio FXs and more processing hungry voices, polyphony decreases.
+Always disable the FXs and mute the voices you are not actively using to get the maximum polyphony out of this instrument.